mrkkrp/markkarpov.com/tutorial/exceptions.md

 data SomeAsyncException = forall e.
 Exception e => SomeAsyncException e
 ```

-There is nothing unusual in `SomeAsyncException`'s `Exception` instance, it
+There is nothing unusual in `SomeAsyncException`'s `Exception` instance; it
 uses the default definitions.
-If we take a look how `Exception` instance is
+If we take a look at how the `Exception`
-defined for `AsyncException`—data type for async-specific exception like
+instance is defined for `AsyncException`—the data type for async-specific
-stack overflow—we can see the following:
+exceptions like stack overflow—we can see the following:

 ```haskell
 instance Exception AsyncException where